HetarthP/Demo--Nexhacks/README.md

 ---

 ##  The Problem
-Modern teams are drowning in:
+Modern developers are drowning in:
 - scattered monitoring across too many tools
-- alerts that are noisy, unclear, and hard to prioritize
+- alerts that are noisy, unclear, and hard to prioritize to see what's really wrong
-- time wasted investigating “what happened” instead of fixing it
+- time wasted investigating “what happened” for way too long instead of fixing it

-**The result:** slower incident response, missed issues, and higher on-call stress.
+**The result:** slower incident response, missed issues, and higher on-call stress, leading to no code working for hours and hundreds of tokens wasted.

 ---

 ## 💡 The Insight (AGI-First)
-Instead of making humans interpret dashboards, **we built a system that understands context and summarizes what matters.**
+Instead of making humans interpret dashboards, **we built a system that understands context and summarizes what matters instantly as your coding in real-time.**

 WatchTower is designed like an *AI-native system*:
 - **detect** what changed